ssahadevan-pivotal/tripviewer/README.md

 ## View and export trip data collected by Automatic

-A node.js app that allows users to view and export their trips taken using Automatic.
-It uses the Automatic API.
+A node.js app that allows users to view and export their trips taken using [Automatic](http://automatic.com).
+It uses the [Automatic API](http://automatic.com/developer).

 ## Demo

-A version of this application is available at [https://tripviewer.herokuapp.com](https://tripviewer.herokuapp.com).
+A demo version of this application is available at [https://tripviewer.herokuapp.com](https://tripviewer.herokuapp.com).

 ## Running